Delivering Commercial, Outcome-Based Solutions Will Speed Mission Success

 SAIC is well-positioned to help build this success.
 In March, we completed the acquisition of Unisys Federal, providing us with new market access, accelerated investments in research and development, and managed services capability on a larger scale that builds on SAICs existing services, which were already serving nine million users last year.
 The acquisition further expands our capacity to more than 1,000 technology experts delivering managed services across nine geographically disparate U.S-based service centers, with enhanced remote virtual agent capabilities.

-As we pivot to a post-COVID-19 reality, there will be new and unique pressures on the government workforce and national priorities, requiring a creative, flexible, and outcome-based approach to procurement.
+As we pivot to a post-COVID-19 reality, there will be new and unique pressures on the government workforce and national priorities.
+With a creative, flexible, and outcome-based approach to procurement, we can leverage the scope, scale, and expertise of our more than 25,000 employees, along with the capabilities of our vast network of commercial partners, to deliver fast, reliable, predictable, and, most important, successful results to our federal customers.